walkamongus/centrify/README.markdown

 ## Limitations

-This module requires Puppet >= 3.4.0 or Puppet Enterprise >= 3.2 due to it's use of the `contain` function.
+This module requires Puppet >= 4.0.0.